statOmics/MSqRobHurdlePaper/README.md

 `save(res.HEART, file = "res_HEART.RData")`

 Then place the res_HEART.RData file under the "save_files_PXD006675" directory.
 Then, "1_analysis_PXD006675_MSqRob.Rmd" will run as intended.
-Alternatively, if you don't want to execute MSqRob, you can skip this part and immediately load the res.HEART.full object (last line of code under "2.7 Remove contrasts with only one sample identified per condition").

-Each file is again numbered so that you can run them in ascending order if you don't want to make use of the saved intermediary results.
+**Alternatively, if you don't want to execute MSqRob, you can skip this part and immediately load the res.HEART.full object (last line of code under "2.7 Remove contrasts with only one sample identified per condition").**

 ### Making the plots